 1980s to today - Resurgence: A group of curious dancers see Lindy Hop on film, find the folks that used to do it, and humbly ask folks like Frankie Manning and Al Minns to show them how it’s done.
 International dance scenes and communities form.
 Meanwhile, black social dancers continue with Hip Hop, House dance, line dance, and other forms of social dance.

 Whitey’s Lindy Hoppers were also formed at the Savoy, when Savoy bouncer Herbert “Whitey” White brought some of the best dancers together and became their de facto agent.
-These dancers went on to be ambassadors of the dance on film and worldwide.
+These dancers went on to be ambassadors of the dance on film, stage, and through worldwide tours.

 Lindy Hop Today